-CSA's are officials with significant responsibility for student and campus activities:
+CSAs are officials with significant responsibility for student and campus activities:

-- Professional staff in a Dean of Students/ office (including leaders in student affairs)
+- Professional staff in a dean of student's office (including leaders in student affairs)

-- Student Activities Staff
+- 2. Student activities staff

-- Faculty or staff advisors to student organizations
+- 3. Faculty or staff advisors to student organizations

-- Coaches
+- 4. Coaches

-- Title IX coordinator
+- 5. Title IX Coordinators

-- A Campus Police Department
+- 6. Campus Police Department - 7.
+Individuals who have responsibility for campus security

-- Individuals who have responsibility for campus security
+Campus Security Authorities do not include faculty members who do not have responsibility for a student or campus activity beyond the classroom, or:

-CSA authorities are NOT a faculty member who does not have responsibility for a student or campus activity beyond the classroom:
+- Clerical staff

-- Clerical staff -Cafeteria staff
+- 2. Dining staff

-- Facilities or maintenance staff
+- 3. Facilities or maintenance staff

-- Health care staff
+- 4. Health care staff

-If campus security authorities observe any crime listed below, or if any person reveals to a CSA, in good faith, that he/she learned of or was the victim of, perpetrator of, or witness to any crime listed below, the campus security authority must immediately notify the Dallas College Police Department.
+If Campus Security Authorities observe any crime listed below, or if any person reveals to a CSA, in good faith, that they learned of or was the victim of, perpetrator of, or witness to any crime listed below, the CSA must immediately notify the Dallas College Police Department.
 Clery Act crimes reported to any local municipal police will be included if the municipal police agency notifies the Dallas College Police Department and the reported crime occurred in an area for which the institution is responsible.